Ondine Achampong

-Ondine Achampong (born 10 February 2004) is a British artistic gymnast who was part of the women's team that won silver at the 2022 World Championships.
-She won a gold medal with the English team at the 2022 Commonwealth Games, and individually, Achampong won silver medals in the all-around and on floor exercise.
-She is the 2022 European team and balance beam silver medalist.
-She is the 2021 British all-around champion and the 2022 British all-around silver medalist.
+Ondine Kathryn Achampong (born 10 February 2004) is a British artistic gymnast and national team member.
+She won silver with the British team at the 2022 World Championships and gold at the 2023 European Championships.
+She won gold with the English team at the 2022 Commonwealth Games, where she also won silver medals in the all-around and on floor exercise.
+Achampong is the 2022 European team and balance beam silver medalist and also the 2021 and 2024 British all-around champion.

 As a junior, Achampong is the 2019 European Youth Olympic Festival champion on the balance beam and silver medallist in the all-around.
-She is also the 2019 British junior all-around champion.
-She won a bronze medal with the British team at the 2018 Junior European Championships.
+She also won a bronze medal with the British team at the 2018 Junior European Championships.

+In 2024 she moved to Berkeley, California to join the California Golden Bears gymnastics team.

 Early life

 Achampong was born in 2004.
+She attended The Hemel Hempstead School.
 She has a Horsfield's tortoise named Mishelle.